 An instant way for me to be renewed is to focus on breathing.
 There are many variations of breathing exercises, there is bound to be one for everyone.
 My favorite way to cleanse through breathing is simple: I take a deep inhale, and when I feel like my lungs are completely full, I squeak in a little more air.
 It's that little extra air that relaxes me as I let all the air out slowly.

 Sometimes I get stuck in mental clutter when it is also time to sleep.
-I learned a secret to fix this.
+I learned a secret to fixing this.
 I was at a presentation on body posture, and the leader said 'If you’re having trouble falling asleep, focus on the sound of your breathing.
 You won't be awake for very long.'
 I tried it, it’s like magic.
 I focus on the pattern of my breaths, drawing in and falling out.
 Before I realize it, my alarm is going off.

 3. Give yourself silence

-Kids who always need a snack, constant Disney movies, musical toys that never actually turn off, appliances running: at times, my day can be noisy medley of chaos.
+Kids who always need a snack, constant Disney movies, musical toys that never actually turn off, appliances running: at times, my day can be a noisy medley of chaos.
 To balance this reality, I gift myself silence in the times there is space for it.
 If I have a lot on my mind, the last thing I want to do is suppress it with more noise.

 I love to drive in silence, maybe with the windows down, if weather permits.
 I can run an hour completely engrossed in my thoughts, stopping only sometimes to jot down an idea.
 I turn the TV off at nap time, even though it is tempting for me to binge on something not aimed at a preschool crowd.